senselogic/SLICE/README.md

 slice --volume 0.001 --duration 0.04 input_file.wav OUT/output_file_
 ```

-Splits the audio file at silences of at least 40 milliseconds.
+Splits the input file at each silence of at least 40 milliseconds.

 ```bash
 slice --volume 0.001 --duration 0.04 --trim input_file.wav OUT/output_file_
 ```

-Splits the audio file at silences of at least 40 milliseconds, removing them in the output files.
+Splits the input file at each silence of at least 40 milliseconds, removing them in the output files.

 ```bash
 slice --volume 0.001 --duration 0.04 --trim --name name_file.txt input_file.wav OUT/output_file_
 ```

-Splits the audio file at silences of at least 40 milliseconds, removing them in the output files named using the lines of the text file.
+Splits the input file at each silence of at least 40 milliseconds, removing them in the output files, named from the lines of the text file.

 ## Limitations